Submitted or in Revision

-- Winner of the Paul A. Sabatier Award.
-Award by the American Political Science Association for the best conference paper on science, technology, and environmental politics.
+- Winner of the 2017 Paul A. Sabatier Award, American Political Science Association

-- Winner of the Malcolm Jewell Award.
-Award by the Southern Political Science Association for the best graduate student conference paper.
+- Winner of the 2018 Malcolm Jewell Award, Southern Political Science Association

 China leads the world’s wind energy market, but little has been written about public receptivity towards wind energy generators in China.
-To fill this gap, we pursue a survey experimental approach to examine explanations based on evidence from OECD countries as well as the importance of public knowledge in augmenting public acceptance of wind energy generators in China.
-We find that Chinese respondents are sensitive to siting near their residences, to cost considerations when imposed on them directly, to wildlife externalities, and to noise from turbines.
+To fill this gap, we pursue a survey experimental approach to examine explanations for receptivity based on evidence from OECD countries as well as the importance of public knowledge in augmenting public acceptance of wind energy generators in China.
+We find that Chinese respondents are sensitive to turbine siting near their residences, to cost considerations when imposed on them directly, to wildlife externalities, and to noise from turbines.
 Interestingly, Chinese respondents seem to be concerned about radiation, a finding unprecedented in the literature, and are less assured by scientific assurances that radiation is not a problem.
-Instead, the Chinese government is best suited to address concerns about this topic.
+Instead, the Chinese central government is best suited to address concerns about this topic.
 Targeted information provision to the public can improve public knowledge about aspects of wind energy of concern.
-Hence, China can possibly pursue a transition to wind energy more quickly not just because it has an authoritarian government determined to get things done, but also because it can provide relevant information to reduce potential public resistance
+Hence, the Chinese central government can promote wind energy deployment not just because it is an authoritarian government determined to get things done, but also because it can provide relevant information to reduce potential public resistance.

 Conventional wisdom has it that less working time is good for mitigating environmental pressure.
 Only a few studies have documented contradictory evidence.
 In this paper, we use panel threshold model, which is arguably the first of its kind in environmental analysis, to further document nonlinear relationships between working time and environmental pressure in EU-15 countries between 1970 and 2010.
 We find that the sign of this relationship shifts from positive to negative, as the working hours per worker decreases; France, Denmark, Germany, and the Netherlands experienced more environmental pressure with shorter working week.
 To the backdrop of reduced working time during our research period, our paper sheds new light on the traditional view of “the less, the better,” as curtailing working time beyond certain thresholds may inadvertently incur exacerbation of environmental pressure.